-The pumpkin shown in the process photos was in a 15-inch by 10-inch baking pan and had a yield of 4+ cups of pumpkin ‘meat’ before pureeing.
+EXAMPLE: The pumpkin shown in the recipe process photos below was in a 15-inch by 10-inch baking pan.
+It had a yield of 4+ cups of pumpkin ‘meat’ before pureeing.

 As a rule of thumb one 3-pound pumpkin should yield the same volume as one can of pumpkin puree.

 How to Make Pumpkin Puree – Step by Step

 Though it takes some time for the pumpkins to cook, making pumpkin puree at home is very easy!